grails/.github/profile/readme.md

-## Grails repositories have been relocated to the Apache GitHub Organization:
+## Some Grails repositories have been relocated to the Apache GitHub Organization:

 The active Grails project repositories have been moved to the Apache GitHub organization.
 You can find them [here](https://github.com/apache?q=grails-&type=all&language=&sort=#org-profile-repositories)